tony-xlh/Scan-Barcode-to-Airtable/README.md

 # Scan-Barcode-to-Airtable

 A demo of scanning barcodes to Airtable.
+[Dynamsoft Barcode Reader](https://www.dynamsoft.com/barcode-reader/overview/) is used to scan barcodes.

 [Online demo](https://tony-xlh.github.io/Scan-Barcode-to-Airtable/)